Crédit: Edouard Brane

 In 2013, the Ensemble Matheus joined Cecilia Bartoli at the Theater an der Wien for Rossini’s Comte Ory in a successful production.
 This season also includes a number of re-invitations: Carnegie Hall in New York, the Grand Théâtre de Québec, the Konzerthaus in Dortmund…

-They started the 2013-2014 season with fifteen performances of the new Handel’s Orlando production (Brittany, Toulouse and Opéra Royal de Versailles).
-They have also been invited in January 2014 by the Théâtre du Châtelet in Paris for the Pietra del Paragone revival.
+They started the 2013-2014 season with fifteen performances of the new Handel’s Orlando production (Brittany, Toulouse and Opéra Royal de Versailles) and Pietra del Paragone revival at the Théâtre du Châtelet in Paris.
 Then they will continue the collaboration with Cecilia Bartoli in an incredible Rossini serie: Otello in Paris (Théâtre des Champs-Elysées), La Cenerentola and Otello in Salzburg Festival (both Whitsun and Summer courses), and then Italiana in Algeri in Konzerthaus Dortmund.

 The Ensemble Matheus is subsidized by the Conseil régional de Bretagne, the Conseil général du Finistère, the town of Brest, and the Ministère de la culture et de la communication – DRAC de Bretagne.
 The Ensemble is associated to the Quartz in Brest since 1996.
 Its performances are kindly supported by its sponsors, BNP Paribas – Banque de Bretagne and Altarea Cogedim.